 JezaniahmBiblical Probably a shortened form of Jaazaniah, meaning “Jehovah Has Given Ear”.
 Jezaniah was a chief of the Judean military force among those submitting to Gedaliah’s brief administration in 607 B.C.E.
 (Jer 40:8, 9; 42:1) Jezaniah is also called Azariah (Jer 43:2) and Jaazaniah.—2Ki 25:23

-JezreelmBiblical The name Jezreel means "God sows," or "planted by God" this was the name of Hosea's first son.
-It is also a place in Isreal; Jezreel Valley.
+JezreelmBiblical, Judeo-Anglo-Norman The name Jezreel means "God sows" or "planted by God."
+It was the name of Hosea's first son.
+Jezreel Valley is also a place in Israel.

 JojakinmNorwegian, Polish, Biblical Swedish Norwegian, Polish and Swedish form of Jehoiachin.
 This name appears in the Swedish and Norwegian translations of the Bible, but is not used as a given name in Sweden or Norway.